RuiPedroDev/Stalkiana/README.md

 - Get a list of followings and followers from a user;
 - Save and log if the user's following/follower count has changed;
-- Check who stopped/started following the user
+- Check who stopped/started following the user;
-- Check who the user stopped/started following
+- Check who the user stopped/started following;

 ## Prerequisites